Berney Arms railway station: History

 The Bill for the Yarmouth & Norwich Railway (Y&NR) received Royal Assent on 18 June 1842.
-Work started on the line in April 1843 and it and its stations were opened on 1 May 1844.
+Work started on the line in April 1843 and it was opened on 1 May 1844.
 Berney Arms opened with the line and is situated east of Reedham and west of Great Yarmouth (originally Yarmouth Vauxhall).
 The Y&NR was the first public railway line in Norfolk.
 A local landowner, Thomas Trench Berney, sold the land on the marshes to the railway company on the condition that Berney Arms station be built.
-A few years later, the railway stopped serving it, saying that there had been no agreement for trains to actually call at the station that they agreed to build.
-However, after lengthy legal proceedings, it was agreed to serve the station in perpetuity.
+A few years later, the railway stopped serving it, saying that there had been no agreement for trains to actually call at the station that they agreed to build; however, after lengthy legal proceedings, it was agreed to serve the station in perpetuity.

-The Y&NR was the first public railway line in Norfolk.
-On 30 June 1845 a Bill authorising the amalgamation of the Y&NR with the Norwich & Brandon Railway came into effect and Berney Arms station became a Norfolk Railway asset.
+On 30 June 1845, a Bill authorising the amalgamation of the Y&NR with the Norwich & Brandon Railway came into effect and Berney Arms station became a Norfolk Railway asset.

 The Eastern Counties Railway (ECR) and its rival the Eastern Union Railway (EUR) were both sizing up the NR to acquire and expand their networks.
 The ECR trumped the EUR by taking over the NR, including Berney Arms, effective 8 May 1848.

-By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the ECR, which wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the consolidation.
-Actually, Berney Arms had become a GER station on 1 July 1862 when the GER took over the ECR and the EUR before the Bill received its Royal Assent.
+By the 1860s, the railways in East Anglia were in financial trouble and most were leased to the ECR, who wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the consolidation.
+Actually, Berney Arms had become a GER station on 1 July 1862, when the GER took over the ECR and the EUR before the Bill received its Royal Assent.

-The system settled down for the next six decades, apart from the disruption of World War I. The difficult economic circumstances that existed after the war led the government to pass the Railways Act 1921 which led to the creation of the so-called "Big Four" companies.
+The system settled down for the next six decades, apart from the disruption of World War I. The difficult economic circumstances that existed after the war led the government to pass the Railways Act 1921 which led to the creation of the so-called Big Four companies.
 The GER amalgamated with several other companies to form the London and North Eastern Railway (LNER).
 Berney Arms became an LNER station on 1 January 1923.

-Upon nationalisation in 1948 the station and its services became part of the Eastern Region of British Railways.
+Upon nationalisation in 1948, the station and its services became part of the Eastern Region of British Railways.

-The post office at Berney Arms Station, which had opened in 1898, was closed in 1967.
+The post office at Berney Arms station, which had opened in 1898, was closed in 1967.

+The station featured in the second episode of the 1989 ITV game show Interceptor.

-On privatisation the station and its services were transferred to Anglia Railways, which operated it until 2004, when National Express East Anglia won the replacement franchise, operating under the brand name 'one' until 2008.
-In 2012 Abellio Greater Anglia took over operating the franchise.
+Upon privatisation in the mid-1990s, the station and its services were transferred to Anglia Railways, which operated it until 2004; National Express East Anglia won the replacement franchise, operating under the brand name 'One' until 2008.
+In 2012, Abellio Greater Anglia took over operating the franchise.

 The former Berney Arms signal box is preserved at Mangapps Railway Museum in Burnham-on-Crouch, Essex.